Colorado College’s Report on Emergency Financial Aid Grants to Students under the Coronavirus Aid, Relief and Economic Security (CARES) Act

 - Second disbursements of $200 were made for food support to all Pell-eligible students on the reduced meal plan who were displaced from campus.
 (At the launch of the semester, they had already received Colorado College grant funding in recognition of the difference in cost between a full campus meal plan and a reduced campus meal plan.)

-- Colorado College works with students to meet their full need for the cost of attendance through the calculated parental contribution, loans, work study and For those students who were unable to meet full need due to the disruption caused by the closure of campus, Colorado College issued cost of attendance grants to assist in closing the gap in need.
+- Colorado College works with students to meet their full need for the cost of attendance through the calculated parental contribution, loans, work study and grants.
+For those students who were unable to meet full need due to the disruption caused by the closure of campus, Colorado College issued cost of attendance grants to assist in closing the gap in need.

 - Colorado College established an Emergency Request Committee to evaluate all requests for additional funding due to campus interruptions and the change in delivery of instruction.